Baste for a Turkey

 Yep!
 If you overbaste your turkey the skin will be softer and a bit streaky.
 Do not do it more often than ever 30 to 45 minutes.

-Butter vs Oil for Basting
+Butter vs Oil when Making Baste for a Turkey

 Some people will tell you that one fat is better than the other for basting.